tap349/tap349.github.io/_posts/2016-11-08-create-new-ga-or-gaw-credentials.md

 ---
 layout: post
-title: create new GAW credentials
+title: create new GAW or GA credentials
 date: 2016-11-08 14:03:10 +0300
 access: public
 categories: [gaw]
 ---

-steps to get new GAW credentials.
+steps to get new GAW or GA credentials.

 <!-- more -->